secops4thewin/TA-sans_isc/README.md

 If you have a proxy configure it under the proxy settings If you want to change logging settings click logging Click Add-On Settings - Specify the index name that you created before Configure the index macro `sans_index` by copying macros.conf to a local folder within the app.
-This should be the index you configured in teh step above.
+This should be the index you configured in the step above.

-Have issues?
+## Have issues?

 Requires Splunk Common Information Model App if you do not Enterprise Security https://splunkbase.splunk.com/app/1621/